wp-plugins/lastfm-playlists/readme.txt

 = 1.1 =
 * Implemented error checking into the code.

+= 1.1.1 =
+* Fixed bug that would never recognize a playlist.

 == Upgrade Notice ==

-= 1.1 =
+= 1.1.1 =
-* Implemented error checking into the code.
+* Fixed bug that would never recognize a playlist..